Child Abduction after Separation or Divorce

 In cases requiring immediate legal action, it may be possible to apply to the High Court.
 The High Court has powers to make Orders to seize the child’s and other parent’s passports and stop them from leaving the UK through a Port Alert.

-Because of the risks in child abduction situations, using an experienced Family Law Solicitor will make sure you make the right Court application to protect your child.
+Because of the risks in child abduction situations, using an experienced Family and Child Law Solicitor will make sure you make the right Court application to protect your child.

 What Can I Do if My Child Has Been Abducted?